 Safety precautions:

 Handling F4 fireworks requires specialised training.
-Only fully trained pyrotechnicians should handle F4 fireworks to prevent accidents for both spectators and operators.
+Only licensed pyrotechnicians should handle F4 fireworks to prevent accidents for both spectators and operators.

 If you’ve ever wondered what it takes to be a professional pyrotechnician for Cat F4 fireworks, we are holding a Cat F4 experience day; book your slot today!